Thai yellow curry recipe. this is a spicy vegetarian as well as vegan Thai curry made with coconut milk and Thai herbs-spices.

-thai food is a family favorite. i have had thai food in restaurants too, but i prefer freshly home cooked thai food. in india, especially you do get a mish mash version of thai and chinese food at times.
+Thai food is a family favorite.
+I have had Thai food in restaurants too, but I prefer freshly home cooked Thai food.
+In India, especially you do get a mish mash version of Thai and Chinese food at times.

-we like the spicy hot thai curries and at times i make them at home too. the use of coconut milk in these curries remind me much of the goan and mangalorean curries. i already have the recipe of thai red curry and thai green curry posted on the blog.
+We like the spicy hot Thai curries and at times I make them at home too.
+The use of coconut milk in these curries remind me much of the Goan and Mangalorean curries.
+I already have the recipe of Thai red curry and Thai green curry posted on the blog.

-when you make thai food at home, make sure to use the authentic thai herbs like – galangal, kaffir lime leaves, lemon grass stalks and thai basil. galangal, kaffir lime leaves and lemon grass stalks cannot be substituted if you want the authentic original thai flavor and taste.
+- When you make Thai food at home, make sure to use the authentic Thai herbs like – Galangal, kaffir lime leaves, lemon grass stalks and Thai basil. galangal, kaffir lime leaves and lemon grass stalks cannot be substituted if you want the authentic original Thai flavor and taste.

-if you are ready to compromise, then ginger and lemon zest can be added as substitutes for these. but the taste and flavors change considerably. i know it, since i have also made thai curry many times with the substitutes.
+- If you are ready to compromise, then ginger and lemon zest can be added as substitutes for these.
+But the taste and flavors change considerably.
+I know It, since I have also made Thai curry many times with the substitutes.

-you need to make the thai yellow curry paste for the curry. the color yellow comes from the addition of turmeric. please use thick coconut milk for the curry and not thin one if you are using a homemade version. you can also use canned coconut milk. i added dabur’s coconut milk.
+You need to make the Thai yellow curry paste for the curry. the color yellow comes from the addition of turmeric.
+Please use thick coconut milk for the curry and not thin one if you are using a homemade version.
+You can also use canned coconut milk.
+I added dabur’s coconut milk.

-thai yellow veg curry recipe below:
+ingredients for thai yellow curry

-- 1 small to medium carrots, chopped
+- 1 small to medium carrots - chopped

-- 8 to 10 babycorn, chopped
+- 8 to 10 baby corn - chopped

-- 5 to 6 button mushrooms, chopped
+- 5 to 6 button mushrooms - chopped

-- 10 to 12 thai brinjals
+- 10 to 12 thai brinjals (baingan or eggplant)

 - 1 cup thick coconut milk

-- ½ tsp organic sugar
+- ½ teaspoon organic sugar

-- 1 tbsp chopped thai basil
+- 1 tablespoon chopped thai basil

-- 1 or 2 tsp soy sauce
+- 1 or 2 teaspoon soy sauce

 - 1.5 to 2 cups water or veg stock